 Welcome to the IEEE Transportation Electrification Community!

 Our mission is to coordinate all things transportation within IEEE.
-Honestly, our task gets bigger every day with applications that would have been thought of as “futuristic” if not downright crazy just a few year ago, from autonomous cars to fully electric airplanes.
+Honestly, our task gets bigger every day with applications that would have been thought of as “futuristic” if not downright crazy just a few year ago, from autonomous cars to fully electric airplanes and super high-speed trains.

-Since the beginning of this year of course, our minds are focused on the global pandemic.
-First, our thoughts and prayers go to those of you who are personally affected by this situation, yourself or your family.
-As engineers, few of us can provide direct help, and we definitely thanks the medical profession for all their sacrifices for the community.
+Last year the pandemic changed a lot of things.
+First, our thoughts and prayers go to those of you who are personally affected by this situation, yourself, or your family.
+As engineers, few of us can provide direct help, and we definitely give thanks to the medical profession for all their sacrifices for the community.
 Nonetheless, we can be comforted by the thought that so many tools used in the front line, respirators and others, were designed by engineers.

-A number of Transactions are also available, such as the IEEE Transactions on Transportation Electrification and the Transactions from our various society sponsors.
+An extended version of our Newsletter started in January with a special focus on heavy vehicles such as trucks and buses.
+A number of Transactions are also available, such as the Transactions on Transportation Electrification and the Transactions from our various society sponsors.